Yuval Levin

 Yuval Levin (יובל לוין; born April 6, 1977) is an Israeli-American conservative political analyst, academic, and journalist.
 He is the founding editor of National Affairs (2009–present), the director of Social, Cultural, and Constitutional Studies at the American Enterprise Institute (2019–present), and a contributing editor of National Review (2007–present) and co-founder and a senior editor of The New Atlantis (2003–present).

 Levin was the vice president and Hertog Fellow of Ethics and Public Policy Center (2007–2019), executive director of the President's Council on Bioethics (2001–04), Special Assistant to the President for Domestic Policy (2004–2007), and contributing editor to The Weekly Standard (1995–2018).
 Prior to that he served as a congressional staffer at the member, committee, and leadership levels.

 Levin's essays and articles have appeared in numerous publications, among them, The New York Times, The Washington Post, The Wall Street Journal, and Commentary.
-He is the author of five books on public policy and political theory, including The Fractured Republic (Basic Books, 2016) and A Time to Build (Basic Books, 2020).
+He is the author of seven books on public policy and political theory, including The Fractured Republic (Basic Books, 2016) and A Time to Build (Basic Books, 2020).